-This involves ensuring that there is a comprehensive plan for closing the 'Covid gap' in students' academic knowledge and understanding and their social and personal development.
+We will continue to ensure that there is a comprehensive plan for closing the 'COVID gap' in students' academic knowledge and understanding and in their social and personal development.
 Prioritisation of staffing and the additional funding provided by the Government's 'Catch-up Premium' will support personalised intervention where appropriate.

-The expansion of the Academy will continue beyond 2021-22 with the growth extending into the Sixth Form for the following two years.
+The expansion of the academy will continue beyond 2021-22 with the growth extending into the Sixth Form in 2022-23 and 2023-24.
 This will require further additional staffing resource to ensure an appropriate breadth of subject options can be maintained.
-Following the completion of the new school buildings an ongoing site improvement plan will guide the strategic development of additional facilities and resources across the site in addition to maintenance and re-decoration of the legacy buildings.
+Now that we have taken ownership of our new buildings, an ongoing site improvement plan will guide the strategic development of additional facilities and resources across the site, in addition to a plan to upgrade our legacy buildings.
 This will be funded from the revenue budget, bids to the Condition Improvement Fund and the proceeds from the sale to a development company of the caretaker's house and additional plot.